asfdfdfd/renpy-live2d/README.rst

 Installing
 ==========

+1. Go to the `releases section <https://github.com/asfdfdfd/renpy-live2d/releases>`_ and download latest release.

-Create 'live2d' folder inside 'game' folder of your project.
-And copy content of repository to this folder.
-Then follow 'Building' section.
-Prebuilt modules will be provided in the future.
+2. Extract files and place 'live2d' folder to the 'game' folder of your RenPy project.

+3. Download `Cubism Native SDK <https://live2d.github.io/index.html#native>`_ and replace 'CubismSDK/Core' folder of this library with 'Core' folder from downloaded SDK.

+4. You are ready to go.

 Building
 ========